 Get-Service cmdlet, type:

-Most cmdlets emit objects which can be manipulated and then rendered into text for display.
+Most cmdlets return objects that can be manipulated and then rendered as text for display.
+To fully

-To fully understand the output of that cmdlet, pipe its output to the
+understand the output of a cmdlet, pipe the output to the

 Get-Service | Get-Member

-Managing systems can be a complex endeavor and tools that have a consistent interface help to control the inherent complexity.
-Unfortunately, neither command-line tools nor scriptable COM objects have been known for their consistency.
+Managing systems can be a complex task.
+Tools that have a consistent interface help to control the inherent complexity.
+Unfortunately, command-line tools and scriptable COM objects aren't known for their consistency.

-In addition, cmdlet developers do not have to design sorting features for their cmdlets.
-PowerShell gives them a framework that provides the basic features and forces them to be consistent about many aspects of the interface.
-The framework eliminates some of the choices that are typically left to the developer, but, in return, it makes the development of robust and easy-to-use cmdlets much simpler.
+Additionally, cmdlet developers don't have to design sorting features for their cmdlets.
+PowerShell provides a framework with the basic features that forces consistency.
+The framework eliminates some choices that are left to the developer.
+But, in return, it makes the development of cmdlets much simpler.

-This environment improves upon the Windows Command Prompt, which provides an interactive environment with multiple command-line tools.
-It also improves upon Windows Script Host (WSH) scripts, which let you use multiple command-line tools and COM automation objects, but do not provide an interactive environment.
+The Windows Command Prompt provides an interactive shell with access to command-line tools and basic scripting.
+Windows Script Host (WSH) has scriptable command-line tools and COM automation objects, but doesn't provide an interactive shell.

-PowerShell makes it easy to transition from typing commands interactively to creating and running scripts.
-You can type commands at the PowerShell command prompt to discover the commands that perform a task.
-Then, you can save those commands in a transcript or a history before copying them to a file for use as a script.
+PowerShell's command discoverability makes it easy to transition from typing commands interactively to creating and running scripts.
+PowerShell transcripts and history make it easy to copy commands to a file for use as a script.